-PRIMARY SETTLEMENTS

-RICHARDS BAY AND EMPANGENI

-- Centres of employment, industrial and commercial activity. - Continue to serve as main municipal administrative centres. - o Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - o A range of specialized services and facilities are available to a larger hinterland.

-SECONDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND SETTLEMENTS FELIXTON

-- o Formalized towns, mainly residential in nature. - Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.
-More specialized services and facilities are obtained from the primary settlements. - Opportunity to formalize better employment opportunities at all secondary settlements.

-PERI-URBAN AREAS

-UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI

-- Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services. - o In-situ rural housing projects not necessarily viable as a result of high densities. - Opportunities for formalization for some of these areas. - Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) land.

-(Note: The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the process of formalization)
+PRIMA RY SETTLEMENTS RICHARDS BAY AND EMPANGENI 0 Centres of employment, industrial and commercial activity.
+Continue to serve as main municipal administrative centres.
+0 Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks).
+A range of specialized services and facilities are available to a larger hinterland.
+SECON NDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND EMENTS FELIXTON 0 Formalized towns, mainly residential in nature.
+Most community facilities are available at these locations, and therefore provide their resident 0 communities with basic commercial and recreational facilities.
+More specialized services and facilities are obtained from the primary settlements.
+0 Opportunity to formalize better employment opportunities at all secondary settlements.
+PERI-U IRBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI 0 Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services.
+0 In-situ rural housing projects not necessarily viable as a result of high densities.
+0 Opportunities for formalization for some of these areas.
+Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board 0 (ITB) land.
+The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the s of formalization) )PPOF RTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL 0 Characterized by good accessibility but very limited development economic opportunities.
+0 Potential to provide services and economic opportunities to surrounding hinterland 0 RURAL SETTLEMENTS O DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS O RURAL SETTLEMENTS O DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS 0 COUNCIL AREAS Identified in line with the uMhlathuze Rural Housing Projects.
+Accessible locations for community services and infrastructure.
+0 COUNCIL AREAS Identified in line with the uMhlathuze Rural Housing Projects.

-OPPORTUNITY NODES

-HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL

-- Characterized by good accessibility but very limited development economic opportunities. - o Potential to provide services and economic opportunities to surrounding hinterland o DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS

-RURAL SETTLEMENTS

-- o Identified in line with the uMhlathuze Rural Housing Projects. - Accessible locations for community services and infrastructure. - Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.

-SCATTERED SETTLEMENT

-- o Remainder of the Municipal Area. - Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.
+- Remainder of the Municipal Area. - Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.